-The Rescue Of Thai Soccer Team Could Take Months Now The Situation Has Been Assessed
+The Rescue Of Thai Soccer Team Could Take Months Now That The Situation Has Been Assessed

 According to Ben Reymenants in an interview with NBC Today, the best option is to send in supplies and have the Thai soccer team wait out monsoon season.

-There are major issues with teaching the group to dive, including the fact that none of the group have done been involved in diving before and the dive is treacherous, even for experienced divers.
+There are major issues with teaching the group to dive, including the fact that none of the group have been involved in diving before and the dive is treacherous, even for experienced divers.
 Added to this complication is the fact that the boys can’t swim either.

 “They can’t swim, so they definitely can’t dive,” Reymenants revealed to NBC Today before elaborating further.